StanfordDataScience/DSSG2020/resources/SLURM_instruction.md

 ### Sample submit.sbatch script (for Python) ###
 You can create the following job submission script on Nero using a text editor such as `vi` by simply typing `vi submit.sbatch` for example.
 Type `i` to start inserting/editting and `esc :wq` to save and exit the text editor.

 Most of the specifications should hopefully be self-explanatory.
 You should, of course, adjust the setting as deemed appropriate for the script you will be running.
-Here is a exhaustive [documentation](https://slurm.schedmd.com/sbatch.html) for reference and here is a shorter [cheat-sheet](https://slurm.schedmd.com/pdfs/summary.pdf) for the essentials.
+Here is an exhaustive [documentation](https://slurm.schedmd.com/sbatch.html) for reference and here is a shorter [cheat-sheet](https://slurm.schedmd.com/pdfs/summary.pdf) for the essentials.

 ```
 #!/bin/bash